mebble/imfx/README.md

 - [ ] Take camera photo and use image
 - [ ] Download output to device
 - [ ] Allow use of 5x5 kernels
+- [ ] Use native canvas api instead of p5